A Nusa Ceningan trip

 Another thing Nusa Lembongan has lots of is temples.
 In fact, one of the main roads up the eastern part of the island is lined with ornate temples and richly-decorated family compounds.
 So if you’re looking to goggle at the legendary Balinese temple architecture, this is a great place.
 And if you’re looking to watch a ceremony or two, you won’t be disappointed either.
 If you’re lucky, the people running the place you’re staying at might even have a private ceremony of their own while you’re there.

-My last reason for thinking Nusa Ceningan is one of the best places to stay in Bali is that it’s surprisingly affordable.
+My last reason for thinking a trip to Nusa Ceningan is worth it is that it’s surprisingly affordable!
 So unless you’re the kind who likes to wallow in creature comforts (or spend days on end diving), this place definitely won’t burn a hole in your pocket.

 There you have it.
-After all this, is there any way Nusa Ceningan can’t be one of the best places to stay in Bali?
+After all this, is there any way booking a Nusa Ceningan trip can’t be a great idea?